American Folksongs & Ballads

 Sales+streaming figures based on certification alone.

-The song has been widely (more than 300 times[100]) covered and remixed over the ages, with the following being some of the more notable versions:
+The song has been widely (more than 300 times[101]) covered and remixed over the ages.
+Charting versions include:

 • In 1977, Santa Esmeralda scored a top 20 disco hit with a dance version of the song and number 78 on the Billboard Hot 100.